Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Discussions of the Assumptions

 \subsection{On Assumption \ref{a:psi}}

-Assumption \ref{a:psi} imposes restrictions on how a researcher should estimate the $k-1$ derivatives $\left(\widehat m^{(1)}(0),...,\widehat m^{(k-1)}(0)\right)$ of the conditional expectation function $m$ at zero.
-There are a number of alternative methods available, but we focus on sieve estimation due to the availability of a rich set of theories in the literature that are relevant to our setting \citep{chen2007large}.\footnote{The asymptotic linear representation and the asymptotic distribution for least squares estimation of nonparametric regressions under i.i.d. settings are available \citep[e.g.,][]{van1990estimating,andrews1991asymptotic,eastwood1991adaptive,gallant1991asymptotic,newey1997convergence,de2002note,van2002m,huang2003local,chen2007large,cattaneo2013optimal,belloni2015some,chen2015optimal,hansen:2015}.} In particular, Section \ref{sec:overview} proposes the orthonormal Legendre polynomial basis of degree $K \geq k$ on $[0,1]$ -- see (\ref{eq:legendre}).
-Our discussion of Assumption \ref{a:psi} here also focuses on the orthonormal Legendre polynomial basis, although it is possible to use other sieve bases as well.
+Assumption \ref{a:psi} imposes restrictions on how a researcher estimates the $k-1$ derivatives of the conditional expectation function $m$ of the numerator $B$ given the denominator $A$ at zero.
+There are a number of alternative methods available in the literature, but we focus on the sieve estimation due to the availability of a rich set of theories that are relevant to our setting \citep{chen2007large}.\footnote{We take advantage of the asymptotic linear representation and the asymptotic distribution for least squares estimation of nonparametric regressions under i.i.d. settings \citep[e.g.,][]{van1990estimating,andrews1991asymptotic,eastwood1991adaptive,gallant1991asymptotic,newey1997convergence,de2002note,van2002m,huang2003local,chen2007large,cattaneo2013optimal,belloni2015some,chen2015optimal,hansen:2015}.} In particular, Section \ref{sec:overview} proposes the shifted orthonormal Legendre polynomial basis of degree $K \geq k$ on $[0,1]$ -- see (\ref{eq:legendre}).
+Our discussion of Assumption \ref{a:psi} here also focuses on the shifted orthonormal Legendre polynomial basis, although it is possible to use other sieve bases as well with minor modifications.

-For the space of functions where $m$ resides, we consider the H\"older classes of smoothness order $s$.
+For the space of functions where $m$ resides, we consider the H\"older classes of smoothness order $s$, in addition to the requirements stated in Assumption \ref{a:m}.
 The $k-1$ derivatives of $m$ at zero are estimated by the sieve predictor

 for each $\kappa \in \{1,...,k-1\}$.
 The influence function for $\widehat m^{(\kappa)}(0)$ can be written as

 for each $\kappa \in \{1,...,k-1\}$.